BenWestgate/yeti.Bash/README.md

 Instructions for Use:

 Put CreateWallet.sh in bitcoin/bin folder

 Right-click in folder, select "Open in Terminal"

 Enter ./bitcoind

 Open a new Terminal

 Enter "chmod +x CreateWallet.sh"

 Enter ./CreateWallet.sh and follow instructions on screen.

-To make a Multisignature wallet with a different m of n than 3 of 7, follow the above instructions but for CustomWallet.sh rather than CreateWallet.sh, this will break Yeti compatibility.
+To make a Multisignature wallet with a different m of n than 3 of 7, follow instructions above but for CustomWallet.sh rather than CreateWallet.sh